ManuelNavarroGarcia/cpsplines/README.md

   at a certain point.
 * Enforcing the hypersurface is a probability density function, i.e., it is non-negative and it integrates to one.
+* Choose among several distributions from the exponential family, currently implemented for Gaussian, Poisson and Binomial.
+For the last two distribution, only sign and monotonocity constraints can be enforced.

 Solving the optimization problems is done using [MOSEK](https://www.mosek.com) optimization software.